It’s that time of year again; the bab.la language portal and the Lexiophiles blog are starting the Top 100 Language Lovers 2014 competition.

 What are the Lexiophiles ranking criteria?

 Learning & Professionals Blogs: We look for authored and original content, considering the depth of postings, the incorporation of multimedia (such as videos, pictures, slideshows etc.) and meaningful linking (e.g. in-depth information for further reading, background information, interesting opinions on a subject, etc.).
 Interaction is also very important, i.e. sharing information and getting other people involved.
 The most observable feature is comments, but it doesn’t stop there: can users contact the blogger via a contact page, Facebook or similar?
-We also take into consideration the regularity and frequence of updating, and, finally, the overall appearance of the blog.
+We also take into consideration the regularity and frequency of updating, and, finally, the overall appearance of the blog.

 Facebook Pages: We look for originality and diversity of content.
 Good interaction means there are discussions with comments from users and answers to them.
 We will take into consideration the regularity of posting and the fan base of the page.

-Twitter accounts: We will take into consideration the relevance of the shared information, the diversity of content, the use of hashtags and links.
-Another important factor will be the influence of the twitterer, i.e. whether the content posted is also retweeted and the account is recommended by other twitterers via Follow Friday.
+Twitter accounts: We will take into consideration the relevance of the shared information, the diversity of content, the use of hash tags and links.
+Another important factor will be the influence of the Twitterer, i.e. whether the content posted is also retweeted and the account is recommended by other Twitterers via Follow Friday.
 Regularity of posting will count as well.

 This might be the case due to one of the following reasons:

 1. Your blog/Facebook page/Twitter account/YouTube channel didn’t get to the Top 100 best ones of its category.